The skills you need for banking and investment graduate schemes

 Clearly you need to be bright for a career in banking or investment, but what specific intellectual skills do recruiters require?

-Jane Clark, Barclays Capital’s head of campus recruitment (Europe and Asia), seeks candidates who can grasp new concepts quickly, commenting: ‘People strong in learning agility are sharp and thrive in new and difficult situations.
+Barclays seeks candidates who can grasp new concepts quickly: ‘People strong in learning agility are sharp and thrive in new and difficult situations'.